 - Received a Federal Pell Grant during the current award year;

 - Experienced a substantial loss of income due to job loss or furlough since February 29, 2020 and the household had a total income in 2020 at or below $99,000 for single filers and $198,000 for joint filers; or

 - Meets the eligibility criteria for a participating provider’s existing low-income or COVID-19 program.”

 To enroll, begin by making sure your internet service provider has been approved to participate in the program.
 The FCC has set up a webpage that can help you find this information.

 Don’t fret if you do not qualify for this program.
-There are plenty of other ways to cut your internet costs, as we explain in “8 Ways to Slash Your Internet Bill.”
+There are other ways to cut your internet costs, as we explain in “8 Ways to Slash Your Internet Bill.”

 Also check out: